 Finished one of the last remaining loose ends—install the external vent for the exhaust fan in Kitty Central (below left)—plus one that wasn't even on the list: finish enclosing the return air vent in the office (below right).
 The green paint is an indicator to the sheetrock crew to leave the area open.

-Reduced the size of the canyon windows by 1½" (below) per the roofing contractor's recommendation.
+Reduced the size of The Grand Gallery windows by 1½" (below) per the roofing contractor's recommendation.

 The transformer pedestal for the electric service line was delivered today.

 Conduit installation is scheduled for Monday, 1 October, weather permitting.

 Got more window estimates, and my first pick was the cheapest by far—and it was also recommended by my architect.
 So, I'm about to order $8,000 worth of glass, wood and plastic.
 Also, my front and side exterior doors have arrived.

 22 September 2018

 Met with a roofing contractor (yes, on a Saturday).
 I liked him right away, and I could tell he genuinely liked the house and the property—my acid test for contractors—so I'm not inclined to get any other bids.